 Can you use pre-shredded cheese?

-PLEASE GOD, NO. Seriously, don’t do it.
+PLEASE NO. Seriously, don’t do it.
 It takes 5 minutes to shred your own cheese on a box grater.
 Better yet, get your partner or kids involved!
 My husband knows that if I’m making pizza, he’s shredding all the cheese.
-Division of labor, baby!
 The reason that you don’t want to use pre-shredded cheese is that it’s coated in cellulose (read: wood pulp) so that the cheese doesn’t clump together in the bag.
-It’s a legal and commonly used ingredient, but if you’re at all concerned with what goes into your food and what goes into your body, just shred your own cheese!
+Cellulose prohibits the cheese from melting as well as block cheese.
+Trust me here!

 Can you use pre-made pizza sauce?